2025 United States federal budget: Budget resolution

 To enact President Trump's policy agenda into law, Republicans announced they would look to pass a reconciliation bill to avoid a filibuster in the Senate.
 The reconciliation process begins with the Senate and House passing identical budget resolutions containing instructions for spending targets.
 Senate Republican leadership and the House Freedom Caucus pushed for a two-bill reconciliation approach, with one bill focusing on the southern border and energy policy and the second focusing on tax policy.
 President Trump and House Republican leadership pushed for a one-bill approach.

 Reconciliation bill

-With the budget resolution passed, the next step is for Congressional committees to identify specific cuts within its framework, and draft them into a reconciliation bill to be voted on by Congress.
+With the budget resolution passed, the next step was for congressional committees to identify specific cuts within its framework, and draft them into a reconciliation bill to be voted on by Congress.
+On July 4, the One Big Beautiful Bill Act was signed into law.